mikesol/wall/docs/src/functions-2.md

 - the maintainers have an opinionated veiw about how they should be defined; and/or
 - they are so common/useful that it is difficult to imagine *not* having them pre-defined.

-It is outside the scope of this section to present all of the pre-defined functinos in Wall.
+It is outside the scope of this section to present all of the pre-defined functions in Wall.
 Here, we will just show some popular ones.

 - [General](#general)
 - [Math](#math)